 Epidemiology of G6PD Deficiency

-G6PD deficiency is more common in people from Mediterranean and Africa.
-X-linked and patients need to avoid factors that lead to production of excess oxidants – some drugs, kidney beans.
+G6PD deficiency is more common in people from the Mediterranean and Africa.
+X-linked and patients need to avoid factors that lead to the production of excess oxidants – some drugs and kidney beans.

 Etiology and Pathogenesis of G6PD Deficiency

 The cause of the disease can be a point mutation or a deletion in the glucose-6-phosphate-dehydrogenase-gene.
 It is X-chromosomal-recessively inherited.
 The mutation decreases the half-life of the enzyme (t1/2 = 13 days, normal 62).
 Usually, this leads to women to be conductors, while men become diseased.